Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach: Introduction

 \subsection{Related Literature}

-The medical profession refers to the difference between the ``apparent'' and true performance measures as gold standard bias. \citet{gart1966comparison2}, \citet{staquet1981methodology}, and \citet{zhou2009statistical} show that when the reference and index tests are statistically independent conditional on the true health status, index test sensitivity and specificity are point identified, assuming exactly known reference test performance measures. \citet{valenstein1990evaluating}, \citet{hui1998evaluation} and \citet{emerson2018biomarker} elaborate that conditional independence may frequently be untenable.
+\citet{gart1966comparison2}, \citet{staquet1981methodology}, and \citet{zhou2009statistical} show that if the reference and index tests are statistically independent conditional on the true health status, index test sensitivity and specificity are point identified, assuming exactly known reference test performance measures. (see also \citet{hui1980estimating}) However, \citet{vacek1985effect}, \citet{valenstein1990evaluating}, \citet{hui1998evaluation} and \citet{emerson2018biomarker} elaborate that conditional independence may frequently be untenable.
 A salient case is when the two tests are physiologically related, such as when they rely on the same type of sample (e.g. nasal swab or capillary blood) or measure the same quantities (e.g. antibody reaction to tuberculin).